oracle/terraform-provider-oci/website/docs/d/data_safe_target_databases.html.markdown

 * `credentials` - The database credentials required for Data Safe to connect to the database.
 	* `password` - The password of the database user.
 	* `user_name` - The database user name.
 * `database_details` - Details of the database for the registration in Data Safe.
-To choose applicable database type and infrastructure type refer to  https://confluence.oci.oraclecorp.com/display/DATASAFE/Target+V2+Design
-	* `autonomous_database_id` - The OCID of the autonomous database registered as a target database in Data Safe.
+	* `autonomous_database_id` - The OCID of the Autonomous Database registered as a target database in Data Safe.
 	* `database_type` - The database type.
-	* `db_system_id` - The OCID of the cloud database system registered as a target database in Data Safe.
+	* `db_system_id` - The OCID of the cloud database registered as a target database in Data Safe.
 	* `infrastructure_type` - The infrastructure type the database is running on.
 	* `instance_id` - The OCID of the compute instance on which the database is running.
 	* `ip_addresses` - The list of database host IP Addresses.
 Fully qualified domain names can be used if connectionType is 'ONPREM_CONNECTOR'.